Returned to England

 Picture #4, the path into the Haagse Bos. © Brandon Wilgus, 2016.

-A few kilometers east of the crash site is Vliegbasis Twenthe, which the Royal Netherlands Air Force maintains as a fighter divert airfield.
+A few kilometres east of the crash site is Vliegbasis Twenthe, which the Royal Netherlands Air Force maintains as a fighter divert airfield.
 During the Second World War, the Luftwaffe used the airfield as a Messerschmitt BF 109 fighter airfield: the target of the Mosquito’s low altitude night-time raid.
 Maintained and used by the Dutch Air Force since World War II, there are several anti-aircraft hardstands, pill boxes, and firing positions from the time it was used by the Luftwaffe which still survive.

 February 2015 incl trip to Holland 164

-On the roof of one of the WWII era Luftwaffe pillboxes at Vliegbasis Twenthe is an extremely well preserved anit-aircraft gun.
+On the roof of one of the WWII era Luftwaffe pillboxes at Vliegbasis Twenthe is an extremely well preserved anti-aircraft gun.
 I am unable to identify this weapon besides seeing that it is a light anti-aircraft gun on a rail mount system. © Brandon Wilgus, 2016.

 February 2015 incl trip to Holland 150